orbs-network/orbs-contract-sdk/README.md

 ### 2. Deploy the contract

-To deploy the counter contract type in the terminal:
+To deploy the counter contract,  type into the terminal:
 ```
 gamma-cli deploy -name MyCounter -code counter.go
 ```